:

 Electronic Travel Authorisation

-3 minute read • Last updated: 9 April 2025
+3 minute read• Last updated: 20 August 2025

 The UK’s new Electronic Travel Authorisation (ETA) is an essential step in streamlining travel procedures for many international visitors.
-This digital requirement now applies to most visitors.

 In this article:

-• British and Irish passport holders are not required to obtain an ETA
+• British and Irish passport holders

-• travellers who already hold a UK visa are exempt from this requirement
+• travellers who already hold a UK visa

 Check the full list of those who do not need an ETA.